jlacar/jlacar.github.io/kotlin/aoc-learnings.md

 ```kotlin
   part1(testInput).also(::println).also { check(it == 37) }
 ```
-This is a little wordier, yes, but it actually does what I intended.
+A little wordier, yes, but it actually does what I intended.

 Notice how `.also(::println)` is equivalent to `.also { println(it) }`.
-I won't go into the ins and outs of why that is but if you just have to know, try looking [here](https://kotlinlang.org/docs/lambdas.html) for answers.
+I won't go into the ins and outs of why that is but if you're curious, try looking [here](https://kotlinlang.org/docs/lambdas.html) for answers.

 ## More lessons to come